A Simple Hierarchical Pooling Data Structure for Loop Closure: Evaluation

-\subsection{Adaptive range-based clustering}
+\subsubsection{Adaptive range-based clustering}

-Instead of clustering descriptors based on the domain where they are defined in a loop-closure system, that is pose space and the associated visibility and parallax, we can cluster descriptors based on where they stand in descriptor space.
-This is typically done in a discriminative setting using Agglomerative Information Bottleneck (AIB)~\cite{vlfeat,tishbyPB00}, which can also be used to reduce the complexity of the dictionary we use to compose the bag-of-words~\cite{fulkersonVS08}.
+Instead of clustering descriptors based on the domain where they are defined in a loop-closure system, we can cluster descriptors based on where they stand in descriptor space.
+This is typically done in a discriminative setting using Agglomerative Information Bottleneck (AIB)~\cite{vlfeat,tishbyPB00}, which can also be used to reduce the complexity of the dictionary we use to compose the BoW~\cite{fulkersonVS08}.
 Unfortunately, the scale of operations desired prevents straightforward application of agglomerative clustering such as AIB, as well as standard data structures such as the KD-Tree or decision trees.
-Also, dimensionality reduction by clustering in descriptor space is counter-productive, because the goal is to discriminate pose, and therefore similar descriptors that refer to distant points in pose space should not be averaged (think of driving through a countryside where the landscape changes slightly over long stretches of open road), whereas different descriptors generated by nearby locations (think of rotating in place in a cluttered indoor scene) can be safely aggregated because loop closure can be called so long as any of them triggers a match.
+Also, dimensionality reduction by clustering in descriptor space is counter-productive, because the goal is to discriminate pose, and therefore similar descriptors that refer to distant points in pose space should not be averaged (think of driving through a countryside where the landscape changes slightly over long stretches of open road), whereas different descriptors generated by nearby locations (think of rotating in place in a cluttered indoor scene) can be safely aggregated because loop closure can be called so long as any of them triggers a match.}